How to Protect Access Database from Copying? – 10 Ways!

 Step 2

-From the listed name of users and group choose the one whom you want to assign the permission.
+From the list of users and group, choose the one whom you want to assign the permission.

 Change User Permission In Access Database